Pelezo/Data_Problems_Projects/README.md

 - Trying other algorithms like logistic regression or support vector machines.

 Studies that can be done from here are:

-Ensemble Methods:Combine predictions from multiple models (e.g., Decision Tree, XGBoost, Logistic Regression) using techniques like bagging or boosting to create a more robust and accurate model.
+**Ensemble Methods:** Combine predictions from multiple models (e.g., Decision Tree, XGBoost, Logistic Regression) using techniques like bagging or boosting to create a more robust and accurate model.

-External Validation: If possible, validate the model on an independent dataset to assess its generalizability and performance on unseen data.
+**External Validation:** If possible, validate the model on an independent dataset to assess its generalizability and performance on unseen data.

 # How to reproduce results
  - Set up an  environment